MRS MACQUARIE – FINAL DAYS, FAITHFUL FRIENDS

 Unfortunately, Lachlan Jnr developed into a dissolute spendthrift.
 He married, but died from the effects of alcohol abuse in 1845 aged just thirty one.
 He had no issue and bequeathed the Macquarie estate to a friend, to whom he was deeply in debt.
 The fate of Juliana’s rose diamond ring and the portrait of Henrietta Meredith by Thomas Lawrence is unknown.
 One possibility is that the items passed to the family of Lachlan Jnr’s widow Isabella, the daughter of Colin Campbell of Jura.
 In 1977 a descendant of the Campbell family presented Sydney’s Mitchell Library with a watercolour miniature of Henrietta at the age of four.

 Both Henrietta Meredith and Juliana Curzon left legacies to the Middlesex Hospital.
-For this reason I feel sure their spirits were undisturbed when their bodily remains were removed from St Mary-le-Bone church in 1983 so that the overcrowded crypt could be transformed into a National Health clinic and counselling centre.
+For this reason I feel sure their spirits were undisturbed when their bodily remains were removed from St Mary-le-Bone church in 1983.
+The overcrowded crypt could be transformed into a National Health clinic and counselling centre.
 Their bodies were among 850 re-interred in London’s Brookwood Cemetery.
 A white marble memorial cross marks the site, with an inscription reading; The mortal remains of those laid to rest during the last century in the crypt of the Parish Church of St Marylebone London, were here buried in the year of our Lord 1983.

 Elizabeth Meyrick died at Holsworthy in 1853.
 Her nieces, the little girls Elizabeth Macquarie became governess to in 1806, did not marry.
 Mary Meyrick died at Bath, Somerset in 1846.
 Her younger sister Hester lived on for almost half a century, dying at Bath in 1891 aged ninety one.
 Hester retained a deep affection for the town of Holsworthy, perhaps due in part to her time there under Elizabeth Macquarie’s care.
 In her will, Hester left a legacy to provide assistance for young girls from the town entering domestic service.